I’ve reached squash nirvana with butternut squash. It is THE squash for all my orange squash needs, including pies, roasted veggies, and now soup.

-Butternut squash is the one of the stranger shaped objects on my kitchen counter—whether standing up or on its side, it’s unusual at best.
-That never stopped me.
-It offers a solid punch of orange-food vitamins and it’s quite gentle on your inner sanctum.
-It’s loaded with vitamin A and C, with some iron and calcium thrown in for good measure.
-It’s not acidic, unlike citrus fruits with a similar vitamin profile, which makes it quite gentle on sensitive digestive systems.
+Butternut squash is the one of the stranger shaped objects on my kitchen counter and it offers a solid punch of orange-food vitamins and it's quite gentle on your inner sanctum.
+It's loaded with vitamin A and C, and some iron and calcium thrown in for good measure.
+It's not acidic, unlike citrus fruits with a similar vitamin profile, which makes it quite gentle on sensitive digestive systems.

 Another amazing thing that I’ve yet to prove false: it seems to last for months without going bad.
 I’ve used a butternut squash up to 3 months old, so I’m not sure how much longer it can last, but I do store it in a dry, cool, slightly dark place.

-As for the pepitas (hulled pumpkin seeds), these can be made any time, and they’re a great complement to the soup, or just munch on them while you’re making this soup.
-These pepitas are light and crunchy, with a little kick from the chili and lime.
+For the pepitas (hulled pumpkin seeds), these can be made any time and they're a great complement to the soup, or just munch on them while you're making this soup.
+They're light and crunchy, with a little kick from the chili and lime.
 Top the soup off with a spoonful of yogurt, tahini, pesto, or a drizzle of flavored oil.
-Enjoy!

 - Preheat your oven to 375°F/190°C.

-- Prepare a baking sheet with a sheet of parchment paper, non-stick mat, or grease the baking sheet with a high heat oil or ghee.
+- Prepare a baking sheet with a sheet of parchment paper, non-stick mat, or grease the baking sheet with oil.

 - Cut the squash in half, the long way.
 You can remove the seeds now, or wait until the squash is roasted when they’ll be a bit easier to scoop out.

-- Rub the inside of each squash half with ghee or oil.
+- Rub the inside of each squash half with some olive oil.

 - Coat the onions with oil and then place them on the baking sheet so the squash halves can rest on top of the onions.

-- Place the garlic and thyme inside each squash half and then place them face down on top of the onions on the baking sheet (squash skin-side is facing up).
+- Place the garlic and thyme inside each squash half and then place them face down on top of the onions on the baking sheet.

 - Roast the squash and onions for about 40 minutes, or until the squash is tender and you can insert a fork in the thickest part.